 This page is designed to give you a quick introduction to the basics of Cinema 4D.
 This is not about all the finesses, but about compact basic knowledge so that you will be able to explore the rest of the documentation within a very short time and can already take your first steps in Cinema 4D.
 The categories will familiarize you with navigation in 3D space, the handling of basic objects (primitives) and their coordinates, as well as cameras, light, materials and rendering.
 You will also be able to directly access many ready-made objects and materials for your own experiments via the Asset Browser, which will also be discussed.

 The following categories are structured in such a way that you, as a newcomer to Cinema 4D, can simply work through them from top to bottom.
 To open or close the categories, simply click on the arrow icons in the category titles.
-You can also use the small floating menu at the bottom left to quickly jump to specific topics.
+You can also use the small floating menu at the bottom right to quickly jump to specific topics.

 At the end of each section, you will also find links to other parts of the documentation to enable you to explore the topics discussed in more depth.